Configurations & SettingsVisibility & SEO

 Changes take effect immediately.
 Use a tool like opengraph.xyz to preview how your links will appear when shared.

-A good OG image is roughly 1200×630px.
+A good Open Graph image is roughly 1200×630px.
 Include your logo and the portal's purpose ("Submit feedback for Acme") so social previews stand out.

 Visibility

-Visibility controls who can actually access content on your portal.
-Unlike SEO (which is workspace-wide), visibility is set per resource — each board, post, and comment carries its own visibility level.
+Visibility controls who can access content on your portal.
+Unlike SEO (which is workspace-wide), visibility is set per board — each feedback and roadmap board carries its own visibility level, chosen under Who can see posts in the board form.
+Posts and comments inherit the visibility of the board they live on; there is no per-post or per-comment visibility.

 Visibility Levels